Alhuuin/rl_controller/README.md

 # RLController - RL Policy FSM Controller for H1 Robot

-**Important**: This repository is under development, and thus not yet practical to use outside the current example

 This FSM controller integrates reinforcement learning policies with mc_rtc for controlling the H1 humanoid robot.
-It currently supports both a walking and a standing policy.

-**Note**: ONNX Runtime is **included** in this repository, so no external installation is required
+**Note**: ONNX Runtime is included in this repository, so no external installation is required

 ## Building